-- 3. In addition, the proponent will provide a detailed site plan that illustrates all on-site natural features, buildings, structures, storage of topsoil and overburden, mitigation features associated with land use compatibility, the and direction of seauence progressive rehabilitation and the details of final rehabilitation through the preparation of a comprehensive rehabilitation plan taking into consideration surrounding land use and approved land use designations. - 4.
-In areas adjacent to or in known deposits of mineral aggregate resources, development and activities which would preclude or hinder their expansion, continued use or the establishment of new operations or access to mineral aggregate resources shall only be permitted where a study is undertaken to justify that the mineral aggregate resource use would not be feasible, or that the proposed development or land use serves a greater long-term public interest and that issues of public health, public safety and environmental impact are addressed.
+3. In addition, the proponent will provide a detailed site plan that illustrates all on-site natural features, buildings, structures, storage of topsoil and overburden, mitigation features

+- associated with land use compatibility, the sequence and direction of progressive rehabilitation and the details of final rehabilitation through the preparation of a comprehensive rehabilitation plan taking into consideration surrounding land use and approved land use designations. - 4.
+In areas adjacent to or in known deposits of mineral aggregate resources, development and activities which would preclude or hinder their expansion, continued use or the establishment of new operations or access to mineral aggregate resources shall only be permitted where a study is undertaken to justify that the mineral aggregate resource use would not be feasible, or that the proposed development or land use serves a greater longterm public interest and that issues of public health, public safety and environmental impact are addressed.

-5. The Municipality may enact/enforce a pits and guarries control by-law under the enabling authority of the Municipal Act and/or execute any agreements required including site plan control to govern the on-site and off-site operations of a mineral aggregate operation including any requirements for rehabilitation, buffering, visual screening, monitoring, hours-of-operation, truck haulage routes, and airquality/dust control.
+5. The Municipality mav enact/enforce a pits and quarries control by-law under the enabling authority of the Municipal Act and/or execute agreements required any including site plan control to govern the on-site and off-site of a operations mineral aggregate operation including requirements for any rehabilitation, buffering, visual screening, monitoring, hoursof-operation, truck haulage and air-quality/dust routes, control.